Damien-Nguyen/Analysis-of-mortgage-stress-by-geography-in-Australia/README.md

 ![lightning-strike-house-clipart-md](https://user-images.githubusercontent.com/119761709/217181369-51061235-c5c3-4efc-9c4a-85b3a8e82045.png)

 Our project is to analyse mortagage stress by geography in NSW, Australia.
+Mortgage stress defined as an excessive portion of income dedicated to mortgage payments

 ## Background